ondrejmrkus/ondrejmrkus.github.io/content/blog/feb21.md

 I tried to express the idea in just a few words and no time.
 It's highly experimental and unfinished, but I put it online to get ideas and feedback.
 (Almost even before I know what it's going to be.)

 [Have a peek at the website](https://metasprint.webflow.io/), and let me know: **What do you think?**

-_‌‌(The prototype is in Czech because the beta run would almost certainly be all Czech-speaking people.
-I'll put the English version link here once it exists.)_

 ---